Sayo-nika/Alcantara/README.md

 ## History

-Alcantara is a indev project birthed from fDDME in hopes I can make the code understandable to myself (which in most cases, also readable for me).
+Alcantara is a indev project birthed from fDDME in hopes I can make the code understandable to myself (which in most cases, also readable for other people).

 Alcantara aims to do the following: